gemerden/pycicle/README.md

 # PyCicle
  A simplified argument parser for starting python programs from the command line.
-A GUI generator to start the same program from a Window.
+A GUI generator to start the same program from a window.

 ## Purpose

-This module has 2 main purposes:
+This module has 2 main goals:

-1. Simplify the configuration of command line options for your program*,
+1. Make the configuration of command line options for your program easy*,
-2. Let users of your script start the program from a auto-generated GUI instead of the command line.
+2. Allow users of your script to configure it from a GUI instead of the command line.

-*compared to using `argparse` or `optparse` from the standard library.
+*compared to using `argparse` or `optparse` from the python standard library.

+## Introduction

+Using the well known python `argparse` library has always been somewhat of a chore.
+It is well known, it works and is stable, but not very intuitive to write and the resulting code is relatively hard to read.

+The first version of PyCicle was actually a thin wrapper around `argparse`, but when trying to implement more complicated command lines, the project stalled a bit ...
+That is why this project has its own parsing logic and follows the goals of a good command line interface, but there are some differences from the standard set by  `argparse`: in essence, the parsing logic used in PyCicle is very similar to the logic python itself uses to define and call functions.
+For example: positional arguments can be used on the command line as long as the parser can figure out how to assign them to the arguments defined in the parser.

+## Features

+PyCicle provides the following features:

+- The ability to create a command line interface as a class with class attributes (descriptors), including:
+  - *Validation*; type checking as well as custom validation are supported,
+  - *Defaults*; if a default is configured for an argument, the argument can be omitted on the command line, conversely, if no default is configured, the arguments is required,
+  - *Multiple values* for an argument; these will be parsed and result in a list of parsed values,
+  - *Positional* arguments; as long as the parser can assign values to an argument, flags like `--host` can be omitted,
+  - *Switches*; if the argument is of boolean type and the default is False, it flag can be omitted on the command line (meaning False) or be present without a value (meaning True),
+  - *Subcommands*; a command line can be extended with subcommands; like `python server.py start -h 0.0.0.0 -p 5050`, where 'start' is the subcommand,
+  - *Help*: a `help` text can be added to each argument and the doc-string of the parser class will be shown in the GUI or for the `--help` flag.
+- From the definition of a command line interface, a GUI can be auto generated (for free, without any extra configuration), including:
+  - A form (or forms) where the values for the command line can be set, with automatic validation,
+  - The ability to start the underlying program with the configuration set in the form,
+  - The ability to show (in different formats), save and load the command line,
+  - The ability to select the configuration for different subcommands,
+  - Help buttons for the command line as a whole as well as the individual arguments, partly auto-generated text, from the parser configuration.
+- Some extra features are available, like:
+  - Running the command line as an interactive prompt, for example using subcommands to call different function in a single python session.

 ## Installation